 The current Affordable Housing SPD was adopted on 6 March 2014.
 Read our adoption statement(pdf, 23KB).

 Further information and guidance will be added to help you understand and apply the Affordable Housing SPD.

-The Council has adopted a Tenancy Strategy(pdf, 54KB).
-This includes guideline rents which can be used in the commuted sum calculation spreadsheet (Annex A of the SPD) to assess a contribution towards off-site affordable housing:
+The Council adopted a Tenancy Strategy(pdf, 54KB) in 2013, which set the guideline rents below.
+A new Tenancy Strategy adopted in 2019 considers London Affordable Rent levels (as set by the GLA) as the benchmark rents which can be used in the commuted sum calculation spreadsheet (Annex A of the SPD) to assess a contribution towards off-site affordable housing: